lupyuen/lupyuen.github.io/src/sourdough.md

 -   Start Timer "StartBread" for 2.5 hours
 -   Start Timer "LoadBread" for 5 hours
 -   Start Timer "StopBread" for 7.5 hours

+Yep it's 7.5 hours in total, instead of the normal 5-hour "French Bread" Mode!
+This gives the sourdough more time to rise, for the extra bubbly floofiness.

 How warm is the oven?
 For breakfast I toast my bread in the oven at 250 deg C for 5 minutes.
 I wait for the oven to cool a bit, then I move the Bread Bucket inside.